 This subject introduces students to the properties, behavior and testing of construction materials and the principles of heat, light and sound as they apply to building design.
 Students explore the important link between ecologically sustainable design and construction material choice during the design process.
 This includes an examination of the durability and life-cycle of construction materials and the embodied energy and energy efficiency of various design options and construction methods.
-Prerequisites: ARCH 319 Design in Construction II.

-ARCH 509 Technological processes and fabrication (3 cr.)
+ARCH 509 Technological processes and fabrication

 This course builds on the convergence of architecture design with science and technology.
 It investigates the key role computation plays within complex design synthesis.
 Students are introduced to highly advanced coding, fabrication and robotic skills, aimed at computational and technological fluency.
 Simultaneously, students are exposed to larger theoretical underpinnings specifically tailored to their inquiries.
 This course will also introduce students to digital design and fabrication techniques within the context of contemporary art and design.
 Through a series of technical demonstrations, students will make connections between computer-aided-design / computer-aided-manufacturing (CAD/CAM) software, digital fabrication technologies and the physical world.
 Students will complete a series of projects exploring 3D modeling, CAD applications, 3D scanning technologies, and experimental approaches to digital model generation.
 Simultaneously, digital models will be made physical through additive and subtractive fabrication technologies including 3D printing, CNC milling, and laser cutting.
-Prerequisites: ARCH 304 Computer Aided Design II.